-Algonquin Modular Panel Bridge components and steel decking have it covered
+Algonquin Modular Panel Bridge components and steel decking have this multi-use bridge covered

 Our Algonquin Modular Panel Bridge components and steel decking were used to create a new top on the existing steel beam super structure.
 This replacement system allowed traffic to still use the bridge at scheduled peak times and evenings during construction.

 A wider and safer pedestrian crossing

 The old bridge had a 3 m roadway and only a .7 m footway, with no adequate protection between pedestrians and vehicles.
 The components generated a 3.35 m roadway with a cantilevered and protected footway that is 1.5 m wide, thanks to the extended transoms.

 This prefab bridge installation featured scheduled daily closures